toddhorner/AFT/states/UT.md

     > The Commission may:
     > [...]
     >(2)	require each local entity to which the commission grants money under Subsection (1) to report to the commission, in a format and upon a timetable determined by the commission, on that local entity's process of developing quality growth principles and on the quality growth principles developed by that local entity.

-    TO DO: follow-up with Commission staff/board regarding the amount of money actually appropriated for technical assistance.

 ---